 This is the first and most crucial step in moving toward patient-centered practice.
-Studies have shown that providers and patients often have very different interpretations of what happened during a particular visit.
+Studies have shown that healthcare providers and patients often have very different interpretations of what happened during a particular visit.

 Making sure patients understand care choices, demonstrating empathy, and thoroughly responding to questions have proven to be key steps in optimizing care delivery for providers.
 There are numerous opportunities for measuring and quantifying the patient experience during a visit.
 The more information that is gathered and analyzed, the closer healthcare steps to improving the quality of care itself.